josegueraweb/e-commerce-back-end/README.md

 ## Features

-Connecting to the database enables you to view, input, update, or delete items within it.
+Connecting to the application database enables you to view, input, update, or delete items within it.

 ## Programming Languages and Technologies Used